C# Struct: Everything you need to know

 ref

-modifier is used for passing references to value types to improve performance.- Unlike classes, structs cannot be inherited.
+modifier is used for passing references to value types to improve performance.

 - Read-only structs